ARM-software/psa-api/doc/crypto/api/library/library.rst

     .. summary::
         Crypto subsystem identifier for the random generator.

-    Initializing this subsystem initializes all registered entropy drivers, and accesses the registered entropy sources.
+    Initializing this subsystem initializes all entropy providers, and access to entropy sources.

     Initializing this subsystem is necessary for `psa_generate_random()`, `psa_generate_key()`, `psa_encapsulate()`, PAKE operations, and some operations using key pairs.